kumarlabgit/ESL-PSC/README.md

 ## Quick Start ##

-If you want to get started quickly, the GUI is the easiest way to run ESL-PSC without needing to assemble a CLI command manually.
+The GUI is the easiest way to run ESL-PSC.
 Start with the beginner guide here:

 - [`docs/gui-quickstart.md`](docs/gui-quickstart.md)